Advantages and Disadvantages of an HOA

 Lower Home Bills

-While this is not the same for every HOA, it is common for the associations to pay some of the basic utility bills out of the collected fees.
+While this is not the same for every HOA, it is common for them to pay some of the basic utility bills out of the collected fees.

 Some of the utilities that may be paid by an HOA are